Welcome to August!

 In the heat of the summer, especially if you have a pitta body type, your body will potentially overheat or dry out.

-You may notice your sinuses beginning to run a lot.
-Creating reactive mucus is the body’s response to this dryness.
-You may experience looser stools – the body’s response to the heat.
-Your intestinal villi might be irritated and inflamed.
+You may notice your sinuses beginning to run.
+Creating reactive mucus is a response to dryness.
+You may experience looser stools, the body’s response to heat.
+Your intestinal villi might be irritated.

-This month, particularly, is an important time of year to not let the heat take over and let yourself dry out.
+This month, particularly, is an important time to not let the heat take over and dry you out.
 Take this seriously.

-If you don’t get rid of the heat now, the heat will turn to dryness and you may suffer this winter.
-Going from hot/dry this summer to cold/dry in the winter will leave you susceptible to creating the perfect breeding grounds for undesirable, opportunistic bacteria.
+If you don’t get rid of the heat now, it will turn to dryness and you may suffer this winter.
+Going from hot/dry this summer to cold/dry in the winter will leave you susceptible to the perfect breeding ground for undesirable, opportunistic bacteria.

-Especially if you missed the cleansing train this past spring, summer heat can bake the heavy winter fare onto the intestinal wall, turning it into hardened mucoid material if not flushed out each spring.
+Especially if you missed the cleansing train this spring, summer heat can bake heavy winter fare onto the intestinal wall, turning it into hardened mucoid material.

-You can mitigate this by eating the cooling fruits and vegetables along with some whole grains from the summer harvest.
-They have specific microbes on them that we need during the summer, and will help to cool the body and dissipate the heat, protect the intestinal mucosa, and prevent irritation and reactive mucus.
+You can mitigate this by eating cooling fruits and vegetables, along with some whole grains from the summer harvest.
+They have specific microbes we need during the summer, and will help dissipate heat, protect intestinal mucosa, and prevent irritation and reactive mucus.

-Our body’s digestive acid reduces in the summer as a way to avoid overheating, resulting in weaker digestion and reducing our ability to properly digest heavier foods.
-If you do indulge in those popular summer foods, such as burgers, fried chicken, barbequed wings, French fries, chips, pizza and ice cream, here are some things to remember:
+Digestive acid reduces in the summer as a way to avoid overheating, resulting in weaker digestion and reduced ability to properly digest heavier foods.
+If you indulge in popular summer foods, such as burgers, fried chicken, barbequed wings, french fries, chips, pizza, and ice cream, here are some things to remember:

-Enjoy these foods as a larger mid-day meal when digestion is stronger, rather than in the evening or late at night when the digestive fire is less efficient.
+Enjoy these foods as a larger midday meal, when digestion is stronger, rather than in the evening or late at night when digestive fire is less efficient.

-Yes, it is OK to eat some of these harder-to-digest foods in the summer.
+Yes, it is okay to eat some harder-to-digest foods in the summer.
 Just do your best to eat smaller portions of the barbecue and much larger portions of the salad, fruits, and veggies.

-Look at our Summer Grocery List, which offers suggestions on how to limit heat-increasing foods (or pitta) and increase heat-reducing foods.
-Circle the foods you like and simply make a point to eat more of them.
-Luckily, the foods that are harvested in the summer are very easy to digest and don’t require a big furnace to be properly cooked and therefore, digested.
+Look at our Summer Grocery List, which offers suggestions on how to limit heat-increasing (pitta) foods and increase heat-reducing foods.
+Circle foods you like and make a point to eat more of them.
+Luckily, foods harvested in summer are very easy to digest and don’t require a big furnace to be properly cooked and, therefore, digested.